8 Best Renters Insurance Companies in California of 2026

 Should You Perform a Home Inventory?

-With a home inventory, you inventory your personal possessions, assign them a value.
+With a home inventory, you inventory your possessions and assign them a value.

 It is also recommended that you take photos of all your items.